UCL/ECON-CLUSTER/README.md

   2. Hand in the for to CS Helpdesk in room 4.20 in Engineering building and they will setup your account.
 The CS team will notify you by email when they have done so.
 This may take between a day and a week depending on their workload.

-Once you have CS account, they will set up a CS cluster account.
+Once you have CS account, they will set up a CS HPC account.
 You will then need to set the password either over the phone or in person at CS helpdesk office.

-To only apply for a CS cluster account fill in this online [form](http://hpc.cs.ucl.ac.uk/account_application_form/).
+To only apply for a CS HPC account fill in this online [form](http://hpc.cs.ucl.ac.uk/account_application_form/).

-Note that if you require both a CS account and CS Cluster account you should first get a CS account and then a CS Cluster account.
+Note that if you require both a CS account and CS HPC account you should first get a CS account.

-# 2. Connecting to the Cluster
+# 2. Connecting to the CS HPC

-To use the CS Cluster you first have to log in to a "header" or "log on" nodes.
-There are two "header" nodes for Economics department users:
+To use the CS HPC you first have to log in to a "header" or "log on" node.
+There are two "header" nodes for Economics department users on the CS HPC:

 * wise.cs.ucl.ac.uk
 * vic.cs.ucl.ac.uk

 There are two ways to access these header nodes:

-* Log in and open a remote desktop session on the cluster using CS department's GUI called CSRW
+* Log in and open a remote desktop session on the HPC using CS department's GUI called CSRW
-* Tunnel in directly from your terminal for command line only access
+* SSH in directly from your terminal

-Once logged on, see section 6 for details on how to run interactive and batch cluster jobs.

 ## 2.1.
 Graphical User Interface (GUI) - CSRW, Thinlinc

-To use graphical tools on the CS HPC cluster you can use the Computer Science Remote Worker (CSRW).
+To use graphical tools on the CS HPC you can use the Computer Science Remote Worker (CSRW).

 To use the CSRW you will need a CS account and to have downloaded Thinlinc.
 Download and use instructions for the CS department's can be found [here](http://www.cs.ucl.ac.uk/index.php?id=7404).

 _Note: At the time of writing, NX client - the graphical user interface used by the Economics department to access its HPC - is not supported.
 However, there are plans to support it in the near future._

 ## 2.2.
-Accessing the cluster through a terminal
+Accessing the CS HPC through a terminal

 To gain access to the header node called `vic` from the command line using ssh type: